 April 30 election: What’s on your ballot

-Lake Charles, LA (KPLC) - Merryville will vote on a new police chief and DeRidder will choose two councilmen in the general election on Saturday, April 30.
+Lake Charles, LA (KPLC) - Early voting for the April 30 election ends this Saturday, April 23, 2022.

 WHAT’S ON YOUR BALLOT